 Ellen van Neerven’s books 'Heat and Light' (UQP, 2014) and 'Comfort Food' (UQP, 2016) have received awards and been recognised widely in Australia.
 When it comes to producing strong, publishable writing, Ellen says that readability and ensuring your writing stands out is everything.

-Ahead of her September workshop on Editing and Enhancing Your Work, we asked Ellen how she goes about tackling the editing process and what writers can do to make their work appealing to publishers.
+We asked Ellen how she goes about tackling the editing process and what writers can do to make their work appealing to publishers.

 What is ‘voice’?
 How do you know when you’ve found your voice?